 “Wet food takes a little longer to eat it so can keep them busier longer,” says Robinson, explaining why it's less common to need a slow feeder bowl for dogs accustomed to wet food.
 But keep in mind that some designs might work better with dry food than with wet food.

 "The simpler the feeder is, the better it will work with wet or raw food.
 Definitely make sure your feeder is dishwasher safe if using wet food," Robinson says.

 For this roundup, we talked to dog owners, fosters, and rescue volunteers.
 We also combed through hundreds of reviews to find the best slow feeder bowls.
 We evaluated them based on materials, design, volume, and size.

 This article was written by Mary Jo DiLonardo, a dog products reviewer for The Spruce Pets.
 The proud mom of a rescue dog, she has fostered around 60 dogs and puppies.
-Mary Jo always feeds her own dog and her foster pups with slow feeders or snuffle mats.
+She always feeds her own dog and her foster pups with slow feeders or snuffle mats.
 She has tried lots of different bowls and is always looking for the most durable and effective pet products.
-For more than 25 years, Mary Jo has covered a wide range of topics focused on nature, pets, science, and anything that helps make the world a better place.
+For more than 25 years, she has covered a wide range of topics focused on nature, pets, science, and anything that helps make the world a better place.

 A previous version of this roundup was written by Steven Rowe, a writer with a rescue beagle who has a tendency to eat too fast.
 His dog has tried out several of the bowls on this list.